kyrnas/DLH-Term-Project/README.md

 ## Pre-processing Instructions

+Per instructors request the preprocessed data can be shared via Google Drive.
+Preprocessing can take several hours.

 ### eICU

 1) To run the sql files you must have the eICU database set up: https://physionet.org/content/eicu-crd/2.0/.